openminted/alvis-docker/openminted-components/uc-tdm-as-c/README.md

 ## test-data
 The test-data folder contains data to run the workflow.
 More specifically:
-* corpus/ contains a text sample that can be used as input.
+* corpus/ contains a xmi file that can be used as input.
 * output/ is where the output of the workflow will be created.

 ## Run in command-line